mbaze/bzpack/README.md

 1. Strings of uncompressed bytes (literals).
 2. Reusable byte sequences represented as offset-length pairs (phrases).

-The way literals and phrases are encoded is different for every format and the efficiency also depends on the nature of input data.
+The way literals and phrases are encoded is different for every format and the efficiency also depends on the structure of input data.
 Therefore it's best to try multiple options and find the best fit.

 ### A Note on Elias-Gamma Encoding

 The canonical form of Elias-Gamma code consists of *N* zeroes followed by a *(N + 1)*-bit binary number.
 For instance, the number 12 is encoded as 000**1100**.
 In his paper "Universal codeword sets and representations of the integers", Peter Elias devised also an alternative form in which the bits are interleaved: **1**0**1**0**0**0**0**.

 Assuming that the most significant bit is implicit, the interleaved zeroes can be seen as 1-bit flags which indicate whether another significant bit follows.
 This interleaved form lends itself to an efficient decoder implementation in assembly language.
-Bzpack borrows this approach excapt that the flags are inverted.
+Bzpack borrows this approach except that the flags are inverted.
 Therefore, the actual code for number 12 would be 1**1**1**0**1**0**0.
-That means:
+That is:

 * The most significant bit is not stored.
 * Subsequent significant bits are preceded by 1 indicating their presence.